ericnrobertson/ericnrobertson.github.io/_pages/about.md

 I am a Ph.D. candidate at the University of Virginia and on the job market for the 2025-2026 academic year.

 My research interests are in applied microeconomics, with a focus on development, political economy, and environment.
-My job market paper examines how economic ideas shape policy implementation.
+My job market paper examines how ideas affect policy.

 <!-- In general, much of my work focuses on econometric analyses of novel data, either collected from the field, constructed from archival records, or imputed from text using natural language processing tools.
 I primarily examine settings which allow for causal inference from observational data. -->